 R.A.
 Montgomery was co-creator of Choose Your Own Adventure along with Ed Packard; a Williams College and Princeton graduate, respectively .
 These weren’t works of grand children’s literature, nor were they meant to be, but their interactive nature was effective at keeping kids glued to a book.
 The undisputed stars of every CYOA novel were the bad endings.
 Particularly for a burgeoning horror fiction fan like me, the myriad ways to die, disappear, destroy everything or otherwise accidentally choose the path of failure were fascinating.

 One of my older brothers was into CYOA, which is how I got into it.
-They were some of the earliest books I ever read because they were readily available around the house and easily accessible.
+They were among the first books I ever read because they were readily available.
 They also gave me an odd appreciation for unhappy endings.
 Off the top of my head, I can’t remember a single “successful” happy ending from any of the stories I read.
 But I can still recall being vaporized by futuristic guns, being devoured by a housecat after being turned into a mouse, and being hanged by castle executioners while stranded in the past.
 That’s not even a scratch on the surface of the multitude of untimely demises awaiting readers in the CYOA books.
 Even more interesting, nearly every book was written in second-person, placing “you” directly in the role of the lead character.

 In a way the books were precursor to what was to come in video gaming, from adventure games like King’s Quest, to modern first-person games where your character is mute, or games such as Mass Effect where the choices you make can change a story’s direction, influence whether you get a good ending or bad ending, and who among your allies will survive.
 But while most modern video games are understandably beholden to a certain sense of “fair play,” the CYOA books had no qualms with rewarding a seemingly sound or innocuous decision with an abrupt, often brutal death.